 There are several things to look at when purchasing a convertible car seat.
 The first is to decide how long you want to use the seat.
 Convertible car seats cannot be used as carriers and are not compatible with stroller systems.
 However, you can find convertible car seats that have attachments so they can become a stroller, which is great in airports.
 If you are using it for an infant, you will want to make sure that it has the infant pieces in place.
 This will cradle your child as they gain the muscles to support themselves.

-Again, safety is very important when it comes to the convertible car seat.
+Again, safety is very important when it comes to choose the best convertible car seat.
 Read the crash test ratings for side, front, and rear impacts for each seat prior to purchasing.
 Convertible car seats for toddlers do not have as much padding as the infant bucket seat, so they rely on strength of the materials instead.

 Booster Car Seats:

 Booster seats can be found as just the seat or with a high back.
-Booster seats are designed with a minimum weight of 30 to 40 pounds.
+Best Booster seats are designed with a minimum weight of 30 to 40 pounds.
 They are then able to be used to up to 80 pounds, although, some seats can handle up to 100 pounds.
 Typically, booster seats line up so the car’s seat belt can be used properly to keep the child safe.
 However, some booster seats have a harness that can be used.